 Harmonix, deliver Rock Band 2, the next step to the platform that lets audiences of all ages interact with music in an all-new way.
 Rock Band 2 lets players vicariously jam out as some of the best guitarists, bassists, drummers and singers of all time.

 Featuring a track list with more than 80 on-disc tracks from some of the most hallowed bands of the rock pantheon, Rock Band 2 by challenges rockers to master lead guitar, bass guitar, drums and vocals.

 There are a lot of different options for this game, including Quickplay.
 We really liked this option as it allowed us to get onstage without a lot of hassle.
 It was really a quick way to get going.
 Another option is Tug of War, in which it’s just you versus another musician in a battle of skills.
 There is also Score Duel where you can compete against your opponent, using the same instrument, and same difficulty level.

 Overall, we agree that this is a highly entertaining game for the family.
 It provided a great opportunity for us to all hang out together.
 We had a blast and there was much giggling initially.
 Everything you need comes with the game: CD Rom, Guitar, Microphone, Drums and drumsticks.
 Rockband 2 for Wii is rated “T” for Teen.
-You can find out everything you need to know at the official Rock Band 2 website.

 Your Eighty MPH Mom